 #6 – Cherry Eye

-Dogs have a third eyelid and a prolapse of that eyelid is called cherry eye.
-The third eyelid usually hides from view of humans and is held in place by special ligaments.
+Dogs have a third eyelid, and a prolapse of that eyelid is called cherry eye.
+The third eyelid usually hides from the view of humans and is held in place by special ligaments.
 When these ligaments fail, for whatever reason, the third eyelid pops out and the pink/red fleshy tissue is visible, giving the condition its name.
 Cherry eye is most commonly fixed with surgery and is a genetic condition that usually affects both eyes over time (if the dog is affected).
-Veterinary treatment should be sought after as cherry eye will cause your dog to have a dry eye, which will lead to blindness over time.
+Veterinary treatment should be sought after, as cherry eye will cause your dog to have a dry eye, which will lead to blindness over time.

 #7 – Entropion/Ectropion